joakimvivas/machine-translation-service/README.md

 ## Run the Application
 ### To run Locally

-1. Clone the repository in your Local
+1. Clone the repository in your Local:
 ```
 git clone https://github.com/joakimvivas/machine-translation-service.git
 ```